TomPace101/nanopore_diffusion/notes.md

 After all, maybe you don't always want it.
 For example, it could be empty.
 And this metadata is what is collected into a dataframe.
 Maybe you can have more than one, but it has a default name that is the same everywhere, as usually only one is desired.

+Runners
+We never really figured out the abstraction for running requests.
+Originally I called them handlers, then decided we didn't need them.
+But maybe we do.
+What can a runner do?
+- perform the actions specified by a particular Request
+- keep a log of its activities
+- store intermediate, and final results, for output or internal use
+- load new methods for itself from a file
+Is a runner a composite?
+Not really.
+That would fragment its namespace.
+Or maybe that's what we want, to keep it organized.
+Consider dataextraction.
+Basically, this is just a list of function calls.
+But there's indirection:
+the function arguments come from attribute names.
+So if you have a function, you can just wrap it as a method by mapping its inputs (and outputs) to appropriate attribute names.
+But sometimes you don't pass argument names.
+Some data is specified directly.
+This is where we got the idea of in-memory data locators from.
+Pointers to pointers to pointers...
+It's also, to some extent, where the idea of composite requests came from.
+If a request can return a value, that result can be used in later requests.
+Except we don't have a way to pass arguments to `run`.
+But we do: we can assign properties to the sub-requests after they are initialized.
+Still, that's somewhat silly.
+Are you going to set the "mesh" attribute of every request that needs the mesh?
+Of course not.
+You want a namespace of some kind.
+So maybe just give the request a namespace?
+Then you just need a way to get and set values in there, based on name and possibly index.

 Unresolved issues/questions:
 - classes listed as TBD below.